C3PablO/pablo-romero-jaren-site/_posts/en/donde_esta_mi_calcetin.md

 Join the wonderful story of four charismatic creatures on their search for a missing sock, and discover the joy of searching and finding, even when the things found are not always the ones expected.

 *¿Dónde está mi calcetín?* (Where is my sock?) is a self-published picture book written in Spanish for children aged 3 and above, as well as beginner readers.
-The crowdfunding campaign was launched on Verkami on September 15th, 2022, and was published in November 2022 with the help of arpund 200 pledges.
+The crowdfunding campaign was launched on Verkami on September 15th, 2022, and was published in November 2022.

 ![](/assets/images/posts/donde_esta_mi_calcetin/demc008.png)